rougier/python-opengl/07-points.rst

 fragment shader and compute the `z` coordinate.
 How? you might ask yourself.
 This is actually correlated to the distance `d` to the center such that `z = 1-d`.
-If you want to convice yourself, just look at the figure on the right that show a side view of half a sphere on the xz plane.
+If you want to convice yourself, just look at the figure on the right that shows a side view of half a sphere on the xz plane.
 The z coordinate is maximal in the center and null on the border.

 We're ready to simulate lighting on our disc using the `Phong model